Evacuations ordered for multiple towns as large grass fires burn in Boulder County

 Officials said they cannot confirm how many structures have been damaged by the fires; however, Denver Gazette reporters at the scene witnessed multiple houses engulfed in flames in Superior.

-The Boulder Emergency Operations Center (EOC) has been activated to respond to multiple wildland fires in Boulder County.https://t.co/O7DiC0cnMj— Boulder OEM (@BoulderOEM) December 30, 2021

-Authorities have set up evacuation centers at the South Boulder Rec Center at 1360 Gillaspie Dr., the Longmont Senior Center at 910 Longs Peak Ave. and the Lafayette YMCA at 2800 Dagny Way.
+Authorities have set up evacuation centers at the North Boulder Recreation Center at 3170 Broadway, the Longmont Senior Center at 910 Longs Peak Ave., the Lafayette YMCA at 2800 Dagny Way and the First Bank Center at 11450 Broomfield Ln.
 A large animal evacuation site is open at the Boulder County Fairgrounds in Longmont.

-As of 2:45 p.m., the power is out at the South Boulder Rec Center evacuation center.
-Only approximately 16 people and four pets are being sheltered there.

 "If you’re in Boulder please stay home and off the roads if you can," the Boulder Police Department said in a statement.
 "We know the smoke is making it hard for drivers to see, clogging the roads, while first responders are handling multiple calls."